Point to Point Transport

 - Increasing the maximum Taxi Transport Subsidy Scheme (TTSS) subsidy from $30 to $60 per trip

 - Increasing the WAT driver incentive payment from $7.70 (ex.
 GST) to $15 (ex.
 GST) per trip

 - Expanding the WAT interest-free loan scheme from $1 million to $5 million to help get more WATs on the road

 - Providing a fully subsidised central booking service for WATs in Sydney, saving businesses that provide these services $2,130 per year.

-Transport for NSW has released a draft Transport Disability Incentives and Subsidies (TDIS) discussion paper that will improve subsidies and incentives for point to point transport services for people with a disability.
+In February 2020, Transport for NSW released the findings of a review of Transport Disability Incentives and Subsidies (TDIS), looking at how to improve subsidies and incentives for point to point transport services for people with a disability.
 To find out more, see Transport Disability Incentives and Subsidies.